tomemelko/nomad-irc/README.md

 His personality is based on the source material you feed him, if the stuff you feed him is vulgar, then he will be vulgar.

-With the currently loaded files he is a patriotic, movie-quoting, potty mouth.
+With the currently loaded files he is a movie-quoting potty mouth.